{{ summary.heading }}

 FAQ:

-Why is golden hour sometimes much shorter or longer than one hour?
+Why is golden hour not always one hour?

 The name is traditional.
-The actual duration depends on how quickly the sun moves through the selected altitude band, which changes with latitude, date, and the angle of the sun's path near the horizon.
+The duration depends on how quickly the sun moves through the selected altitude band, which changes with latitude, season, and the sun's path angle near the horizon.

-It means the sun does not pass through that configured altitude boundary on the selected date and location.
-This can happen in polar seasons, very long twilight, or winter days when the sun never climbs above the selected upper angle.
+It means the sun does not pass through the configured golden-hour boundary for that date and location.
+This can occur in polar seasons or on dates when the maximum sun altitude stays below the selected upper angle.

-No. Exports preserve the same planning estimate shown on the page.
-Use them for notes, scouting, and call sheets, then verify weather, access, foreground, and horizon conditions before the shoot.
+No. They preserve the same planning estimate shown on the page.
+Use exports for notes and call sheets, then confirm weather, access, horizon blockage, UTC offset, and subject direction before the shoot.

 Glossary: